 - In a large dutch oven, bring to high heat.

-- When hot, add the olive oil and the beef, sear each side of the beef cubes until light brown
+- When hot, add the olive oil and beef, and sear each side of the beef cubes until light brown.

-- Then cover lightly with flour over the meat and a touch more of olive oil
+- Then cover lightly with flour over the meat and a touch more olive oil.